DorothyChaos/MCM/README.md

 # MCM
-These are all the audio files of morse code
+These are all the audio files of morse code, they should be placed in a folder called MorseAudios in the WebApp folder in the Eclipse project